Preskoči na glavni sadržaj

 • Shared apartments or rooms: 2–4 workers per unit

-Language: do you need Croatian?
+Do you need to speak Croatian?

-Why work in Croatia?
+Looking for legitimate construction work in Croatia?